jaruizes/jaruizes.github.io/_posts/2019-08-15-microfrontends.md

 so they have to be tested individually covering all the test cases.

-## Publishing a Microfrontend
+## Publish

-When the Microfrontend is developed and tested individually, it can be deployed and published.

-Microfrontends are like little applications and they are packaging and registering in a "Microfrontend Server".
-This could be like "Register & Discovery" capabilities of a Microservices environment.
+Microfrontends are like services and they need to be packaged and registered (deployed) in a "Microfrontend Registry Server" in order to be discovered by consumers, similar to "Register & Discovery" capabilities of a Microservices environment.

 A Microfrontend package should contain: